wortell/log4j/README.md

 1. Identify potential vulnerable devices by using https://github.com/NCSC-NL/log4shell/blob/main/software/README.md - This a time consuming task, but you need to do it anyway, so better start quickly!

-2. Run a scan to check for vulnerable java applications/dependancies using: https://github.com/mergebase/log4j-detector with command `java log4j-detector-2021.12.14.jar c:/` and watch for files that have been classified as vulnerable.
+2. Run a scan to check for vulnerable java applications/dependancies using: https://github.com/mergebase/log4j-detector with command `java -jar log4j-detector-2021.12.14.jar c:/ > C:\log4j\outputc.txt` and watch for files that have been classified as vulnerable.

 Depending on the version of the Log4J library found, the following classifications will be done: